 As a student of our Financial Services program, you can expect a focus on practical, active learning.
-You will receive a strong core of financial education, including training in accounting, personal finance, micro and macro economics, buying, selling and financial management.
+You will receive a strong core of financial education, including training in accounting, taxes, personal finance, micro and macro economics, financial statement analysis, and financial management.
 You will then move on to specialized financial training in one of our three options.
 In all three options you will also complete at least one credited internship.
 This is a valuable opportunity to test your knowledge, gain work-place experience, and punch up your resume.

-Careers

-This program has a high job placement rate.
-We currently have graduates working at banks and businesses across South Dakota and beyond!

-A laptop is required for this program.

-Learn more at www.lakeareatech.edu

-Click here to view the Financial Services Course Oulines
+Careers This program has a high job placement rate.
+We currently have graduates working at banks and businesses A window-based laptop is required for this program.
+Learn more at www.lakeareatech.edu Click here to view the Financial Services webpage, option descriptions and course outlines.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.

-Agri-Financial Services Option

-Business Accounting Option

-Consumer Financial Services Option

-Click here to view the Financial Services

-Placement Report

-Click here to view the Financial Services Student Learning Outcomes

-Lake Area Technical Institute: superior, comprehensive technical education that changes lives and launches careers.